 5 Actions carried forward:

-a) We are awaiting an invoice from St Mary’s PPC for half cost of the stair-lift (£2220.00) SH to follow-up
+a) We are awaiting an invoice from St Mary’s PPC for half cost of the stair-lift (£2220.00) SH to write invoice on their behalf for the record of payment.

-b) Request for Funding (RFF) (for requests above £500) has been reviewed to ensure it is ease to complete
+b) Request for Funding (RFF) (for requests above £500) has been revised to support approval of quotes only to simplify its usage whilst still returning value.

 c) DK will view the notes from the internal auditor produced to aid completion of audit